Would you like to learn how to see creatively?

 Would you like to learn the creative skills to take great photographs of any subject with any camera including your cell phone?

-My Creative Photography workshop will teach you how to make great creative choices and combine them into amazing photographs.
+The Creative Photography Made Easy workshop will teach you how to make great creative choices and combine them into amazing photographs.

 There are two sides to photography: Technical and Creative.